For Ukrainians2026-03-19T13:53:51+01:00

 Without Re:Match:

-people are usually distributed to cities based on allocation quotas
+people are distributed to cities based on allocation quotas

 personal preferences and needs are rarely considered